 It is estimated that 5% of deliveries, or 1 out of every 20, will rely on vacuum extraction or forceps.
 Parents and especially mothers deserve to know these risks of complications for days, months, and years after delivery.
 They are also entitled to discuss the procedure with the care provider.
 You have a right to understand the doctor’s vacuum extraction experience and qualifications before giving consent.

 In cases where a vacuum-assisted delivery is not the best procedure, or where the caregiver doesn’t have the experience necessary to conduct the operation safely, the impact on the lives of patients can be permanently affecting.
-If you or a loved one suffered a birth injury due to vacuum extraction, the attorneys at Christie Farrell Lee & Bell want to help you move forward in life with peace of mind.
-Contact one of our Indiana medical negligence attorneys to share your story.
+If you or a loved one suffered a birth injury due to vacuum extraction, the birth injury attorneys at Christie Farrell Lee & Bell want to help you move forward in life with peace of mind.
+Contact one of our Indiana medical negligence lawyers today at (317) 245-3709 or send us a message online to share your story.